Best Crypto Cards in United Kingdom (2026)

 How does a crypto card compare to Monzo, Revolut, or Chase UK?

 Traditional UK neobanks offer 1-4% cashback (Chase 1%, Monzo Plus 1%).
-Crypto cards like Plutus (up to 9%), Coinbase (4%), and OKX (5%) offer higher rates.
+Crypto cards like Plutus (up to 9%), Bitget (up to 8%), and COCA (up to 8%) offer higher rates.
 The trade-off is CGT complexity.
 Many UK users carry both: a neobank card for tracked everyday spending and a stablecoin-funded crypto card for maximizing rewards.

 Are crypto cards FCA regulated?

 The card payment runs on Visa/Mastercard through FCA-regulated e-money partners.
 The crypto exchange or wallet behind the card must be FCA-registered for AML compliance.
-Plutus, Coinbase, and Wirex are FCA-registered.
+Plutus and Wirex are UK-headquartered and FCA-registered.
+Kraken and Crypto.com hold FCA registration.
 Other issuers may operate through registered intermediaries.
 Check the FCA Cryptoasset Register for current status.